lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The main difference between the Composite ML-KEM combiner and the ETSI CatKDF combiner is that CatKDF makes the more conservative choice to bind the public keys and ciphertexts of both components, while Composite ML-KEM follows the analysis presented in [X-Wing] that while preserving the security properties of the traditional component requires binding the public key and ciphertext of the traditional component, it is not necessary to do so for ML-KEM thanks to the rejection sampling step of the Fujisaki-Okamoto transform.

 Additionally, ETSI CatKDF can be instantiated with either HMAC [RFC2104], KMAC [SP.800-185] or HKDF [RFC5869] as KDF.
-Using HMAC aligns with some of the KDF variants in this specification, but not the ones that use SHA3 which do not have an equivalent construction of CatKDF.
+Since this specification uses SHA3-256 as the KDF for all variants, there is no equivalent construction of CatKDF.

 # Examples of KEM Combiner Intermediate Values